 My childhood is one most would envy.
 I had a loving family, was popular, athletic, and was blessed intellectually.
-Always the smartest kid in the room, I read Stephen King and Michael Crichton novels by age eight and completed my school’s math program three years early.
+Always the smartest kid in the room, I was reading novels by age eight and completed my school’s math program three years early.
 My memories of that time are almost pure bliss, of happy Christmases, endless summers and street hockey games.

 You can probably guess where this is going

 Soon, my parents could no longer keep up the illusion of a happy marriage, and divorced after years of vicious fighting.
 My father was diagnosed with multiple sclerosis, an especially cruel blow after watching his own father deteriorate and eventually succumb to the disease.
 Accustomed to a perfectly cushy life, this drastic change to my perception of my life caused me to act out.
 I became the angriest kid in the room instead of the smartest.

 For the next 20 years, I spent my life in a state of muted rage and severe depression.
 I had a toxic or non-existent relationship with my family, attempted suicide at 13 and came close again at 26.
 I was kicked out of school, charged with juvenile crimes, blew every opportunity that crossed my path, and by my mid-20s, was addicted to opiates and started using heroin.

 I worked hard to keep up appearances of stability to friends and family, but by age 31, I was in such bad shape mentally and physically that I could barely get up a flight of stairs, spent afternoons burning myself with cigarettes, and was considering suicide in a more practical manner to finally escape the hell my life had become.